DjoykeAbyah/42_FRACT-OL/README.md

 - Zoom in and out using the mouse wheel, allowing infinite zooming within the limits of the computer.
 - Create different Julia sets by passing different parameters to the program.
 - Support for additional parameters as rendering options.

+## Wishlist
+- Changing colors with a simple press on a key
+- Adding different fractals
+- Zoom on mouse position
+- Gradient flow between iterations

 ![image](https://im3.ezgif.com/tmp/ezgif-3-e8569e9688.png)